jcorks/fable-js/README.md

 Fable-js is a single script that allows you to easily get started on writing a text adventure-like game.
 Fable-js uses no dependencies, nor does it require any special browser ability.
-All ES3 compatible contexts should be able to run this.
+All browsers newer and including Internet Explorer 5 (it's like ancient) should be able to run this.

 The aim of Fable-js is to provide an interface that naturally lends its code to reflect the structure of the text adventure, while keeping its source minimal and dependence-free.